Mohaxq/assignment_1_Csharp/README.md

 # assignment_1_Csharp

-The seloution will be in Day01/Program.cs
+The solution will be in Day01/Program.cs